bird-house/birdhouse-deploy/birdhouse/components/README.rst

 - Edit ``env.local`` (a copy from |env.local.example|_)
 - Add |components-dggs|_ to ``BIRDHOUSE_EXTRA_CONF_DIRS``.
 - Define ``DGGS_CONFIG_PATH`` in the ``env.local`` with custom definitions.
-  Alternatively, employ sample DGGS dataset and configuration by enabling ``./optional-components/dggs-data-sample``.
+  Alternatively, employ sample DGGS dataset and configuration by enabling |optional-components-dggs-data-sample|_.
   Enabling this optional component will set ``DGGS_CONFIG_PATH`` with a predefined configuration for this sample data.
   See the `PyDGGS-API implementation <https://github.com/LandscapeGeoinformatics/pydggsapi>`_ for more details.
-- Optionally, configure variables in ``./components/dggs/default.env`` via ``env.local`` to customize the service.
+- Optionally, configure variables in |components-dggs-default.env|_ via ``env.local`` to customize the service.

+.. |components-dggs-default.env| replace:: ``./components/dggs/default.env``
+.. _components-dggs-default.env: ./components/dggs/default.env
+.. |optional-components-dggs-data-sample| replace:: ``./optional-components/dggs-data-sample``
+.. _optional-components-dggs-data-sample: ../optional-components/README.rst#dggs-data-sample

 .. |components-canarie-api| replace:: ``./components/canarie-api``